DP WORLD UK

 Revisions

-From 1 October 2025 to 31 March 2026, the MSP incentive will be set to £50 per import laden container within the MSP Incentive zone payable to the clearing agents.
+From 1 July 2026 to 30 September 2026, the MSP incentive will remain at £50 per import-laden container within the MSP Incentive zone, payable to the clearing agents.

 Disbursement